User Session Recording Technology for Security and Compliance Training Course

 Participants attending this course will

-- Identify web vulnerabilities beyond the OWASP Top Ten and learn how to avoid them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and understand how to avoid them.

-- Understand the security concepts underlying web services
+- Understand the security concepts underlying web services.

-- Learn to utilize various security features within the Java development environment
+- Learn to utilize various security features within the Java development environment.

 - Gain a practical understanding of cryptography.